kubemod/kubemod/README.md

     protocol: UDP
 ```

-##### Golang Template
+#### Golang Template

 When `value` contains `{{ ... }}`, it is evaluated as a [Golang template](https://golang.org/pkg/text/template/).

-The following intrinsic item are accessible through the template's context:
+The following intrinsic items are accessible through the template's context:

 * `.Target` — the original resource object being patched.
 * `.Namespace` — the namespace of the target object.
+* `.SelectKeyParts` - when `select` was used for the patch, `.SelectKeyParts` can be used in `value` to access
+ the wildcard/filter values captured for this patch operation.

 For example, the following excerpt of a Jaeger side-car injection `ModRule` includes a `value` which uses `{{ .Target.metadata.name }}` to access the name of the `Deployment` being patched.